Shift equivalence implies flow equivalence for shifts of finite type: SE implies FE for SFTs

 \begin{rem} One reality check for the proof is to consider the ``positive on cycles'' condition to be defined for row vectors, and check that the multiplication on row vectors by $\left(\begin{smallmatrix} W& R\\-S &I-B\end{smallmatrix}\right)$ induces an equivalence positive on cycles.
 This does hold, because the matrix $R$ is nonnegative. \end{rem}

 \begin{rem} Suppose matrices $A,B$ are in $\MPE(\Z_+)$.
-It can happen that they are $\text{SE}_{\p}(\Z)$-equivalent, but still define $\sigma_A$, $\sigma_B$ which are not flow equivalent.
-However, from the proof we see that if $A$ and $B$ have no cycle components, then $\text{SE}_{\p}(\Z)$-equivalence of $A$ and $B$ does imply flow equivalence. \end{rem}
+It can happen that they are $\text{SE}_{\p}-\Z$, with the same cycle components, but still define $\sigma_A$, $\sigma_B$ which are not flow equivalent -- so, one possible proof strategy for showing shift equivalence implies flow equivalence cannot work.
+(I thank Kevin Brix for pointing this out to me.)
+However, from the proof above of Theorem \ref{maintheorem}, we see that if $A$ and $B$ are $\text{SE}_{\p}-\Z$ and have no cycle components, then $\sigma_A$ and $\sigma_B$ are flow equivalent. \end{rem}

 \begin{qu} Is there an example of two subshifts which are eventually conjugate (or even just eventually flow equivalent) and are not flow equivalent? \end{qu}